 Patient characteristics

-Overall, 148 patients with cirrhosis underwent EVT during their hospitalization.
+A total of 148 patients with cirrhosis underwent EVT during their hospitalization.
 Finally, 143 patients were included (Figure 2).
 Of them, 83 were in the PPIs group and 60 in the non-PPIs group.
 The median duration of PPIs administration was 6 (1-13) d.
-The median hospital stay since EVT was 6 (2-16) d.
-Patient characteristics were shown in Table 1.
+The median hospital stay after EVT was 6 (2-16) d.
+Patient characteristics are shown in Table 1.
 Hepatitis B virus infection alone (36.36%) was the most common etiology of liver cirrhosis followed by alcohol abuse alone (23.08%).
 The median MELD score and Child-Pugh score were 10.24 and 6.00, respectively.
 Eighty (55.94%), 14 (9.79%), 6 (4.20%), 41 (28.67%), 1 (0.70%), and 1 (0.70%) patient were treated with EVL alone, ECGI alone, EIS alone, EVL combined with ECGI, EIS combined with ECGI, and EVL combined with ECGI and EIS, respectively (Table 2).

 Overall analyses

 Seven (4.90%) patients developed post-EVT GIB, including three in the PPIs group and four in the non-PPIs group.
 The median interval between the index EVT and post-EVT GIB was 4 (2-7) d.
-Only one of them underwent endoscopy and found that the source of post-EVT GIB was a post-EVT ulcer.
+Only one of them underwent endoscopy and it was found that the source of post-EVT GIB was a post-EVT ulcer.
 All of them were administered immediately with intravenous vasoactive drugs for the management of post-EVT GIB and two received blood transfusions.
 Other post-EVT complications were recorded in 67 (46.85%) patients.
 Logistic regression analyses showed that postoperative use of PPIs was not significantly associated with the risk of post-EVT GIB (OR = 0.525, 95%CI = 0.113-2.438, P = 0.411) (Figure 3) or other post-EVT complications (OR = 0.804, 95%CI = 0.413-1.565, P = 0.522) (Figure 4).

 Subgroup analyses

-In all subgroup analyses according to the enrollment period, type and route of PPIs after the index EVT, use of PPIs before the index EVT, use of vasoactive drugs after the index EVT, indication of EVT, PVST, ascites, and HCC, logistic regression analyses showed that postoperative use of PPIs was not significantly associated with the risk of post-EVT GIB (Figure 3) or other post-EVT complications (Figure 4).
+In all subgroup analyses according to the enrollment period, type and route of PPIs after the index EVT, use of PPIs before the index EVT, use of vasoactive drugs after the index EVT, indication of EVT, and presence of PVST, ascites, and HCC, logistic regression analyses showed that postoperative use of PPIs was not significantly associated with the risk of post-EVT GIB (Figure 3) or other post-EVT complications (Figure 4).

 DISCUSSION

 PPIs are one of the most commonly used drugs in the world[25].
 Increasing evidence suggests that the use of PPIs may reduce the abundance and diversity of gut microbiota, leading to the growth of pathogens and the overgrowth of unhealthy species, and that it may be associated with bone fracture, clostridium difficile infection, spontaneous bacterial peritonitis, and hepatic encephalopathy[25,26].
 These harms have raised serious concerns about the rational use of PPIs worldwide[27].
-Therefore, the clinicians should carefully consider the postoperative use of PPIs during hospitalization, and the investigators should assess the optimal effective dosage and duration of PPIs to avoid their related side effects.
+Therefore, clinicians should carefully consider the postoperative use of PPIs during hospitalization, and assess the optimal effective dosage and duration of PPIs to avoid their related side effects.